HolyBlackCat/cpp-tutorials/tooling/articles/configuring_vsc_debugger.md

 We'll be using LLDB-DAP. *([Why LLDB-DAP?](/tooling/articles/why_lldb_dap.md))*

 LLDB-DAP is relatively new, so if you get any issues with it, you can try CodeLLDB or any other extension in this list (I listed them roughly in my order of preference).
+The first two extensions only support LLDB, so if you have to use GDB instead, try the other two.

 Like [Clangd](/tooling/articles/configuring_code_completion.md#installing-clangd), LLDB-DAP consists of two parts: